 Do you remember your baptism?
 Perhaps you don’t remember the exact moment, but maybe you’ve been told stories about your baptism.
 Many of us who grew up Presbyterian, or in a similar tradition, were most likely baptized as infants.
 Though I imagine that there are some here this morning who haven’t yet been baptized or gone through the renewal of those vows in their confirmation, or I am sure that there are also those who aren’t sure what is so significant about the Sacrament of Baptism…

-In the Sacrament of Baptism we are told and reminded that God claims us and seals us to show that we belong to God.
-In the Sacrament of Baptism we are made members of the of the Church, the body of Christ, and in the Sacrament of Baptism we cast off the ways of sins, evil and death and are commissioned to live life in anew in the fullness of the Holy Spirit.
+In the Sacrament of Baptism, we are told and reminded that God claims us and seals us to show that we belong to God.
+In the Sacrament of Baptism, we are made members of the Church, the body of Christ, and in the Sacrament of Baptism, we cast off the ways of sins, evil, and death and are commissioned to live life in anew in the fullness of the Holy Spirit.
 And as those who have been charged to live life anew in the Holy Spirit, and as those who profess to be followers of Jesus Christ, we are given the great responsibility to be active and full participants in Christ’s ministry of love, peace, and justice in the world.

-I want to share a few short stories with you this morning… I believe that these stories capture the urgent need for Christians to live out the charge we were given in our baptism… Because what we will find is that this symbol, this sacred sign of God’s love, has been defiled by the Church in the past and in the present, and by the world in ways that are truly horrendous.
-And if we as a church are not willing to wear our faith on our sleeves wherever we go then maybe we need to ask ourselves who the church is really for?
+I want to share a few short stories with you this morning… I believe that these stories capture the urgent need for Christians to live out the charge we were given in our baptism… Because what we will find is that this symbol, this sacred sign of God’s love, has been defiled by the Church in the past and in the present, and by the world in genuinely horrendous ways.
+And if we as a church are not willing to wear our faith on our sleeves wherever we go then maybe, we need to ask ourselves who the Church is really for?
 Is it for ourselves and our own comfort?
-Or is it for God and the life giving work that we participate in?
+Or is it for God and the productive work that we participate in?
 A God who asks us to live out a risky faith?!?

-There was a young adult who was a part of worship group I led at previous church.
+There was a young adult who was a part of the worship group I led at previous Church.
 This individual was phenomenal.
-They played an instrument for the worship group, they were active in their small group, and they were mindful of the needs of the elderly members who attended the main worship service.
-But one day they pulled me aside and asked if we could talk outside of church.
-So we went to get some coffee and as we talked about life they told me that they gay, and that they were worried about people in the church finding out, because they didn’t think they would be accepted or welcomed.
-This was a weight, an unfathomable weight, that had loomed over them… It was hard to think that the church wouldn’t accept them for who they were… I mean this church had baptized them, had walked alongside them through thick and thin… But the sad thing, the thing that broke our hearts, was that I couldn’t give a reassuring answer… I couldn’t tell them that everything would be okay, because I knew there would be people who would try and force them out of the church.
+They played an instrument for the worship group, they were active in their small group, and they were mindful of the needs of the elderly members who attended the leading worship service.
+But one day they pulled me aside and asked if we could talk outside of Church.
+So we went to get some coffee, and as we talked about the life, they told me that they are gay and that they were worried about people in the Church finding out because they didn’t think they would be accepted or welcomed.
+This was a weight, an unfathomable weight, that had loomed over them… It was hard to believe that the Church wouldn’t take them for who they were… I mean this Church had baptized them, had walked alongside them through thick and thin… But the sad thing, the thing that broke our hearts, was that I couldn’t give a reassuring answer… I couldn’t tell them that everything would be okay because I knew there would be people who would try and force them out of the Church.
 Are we as a church being faithful to the promises we make when we baptize children and bring them into the family of Christ?

-At a Presbyterian Church there was an infant baptism… And as the baptized person grew the church walked alongside them.
-This church didn’t have all the answers, and they weren’t perfect, but nevertheless they walked with this baptized person.
-There weren’t many people who were like them, but that didn’t stop the church from finding ways that they could be active in worship… They invited them to join the choir and even asked them to be a member of session.
-Throughout their life this church walked with them up until the day they went to college.
-While the baptized person was still forming their beliefs they could always look back at the community of faith that nurtured them and loved them… They could see how they wore their faith on their sleeves, how their faith pushed them to go out into the community to be God’s hands and feet, and how it was okay to not always have the answers to the tough questions that life often presented.
+At a Presbyterian Church, there was an infant baptism… And as the baptized person grew, the Church walked alongside them.
+This Church didn’t have all the answers, and they weren’t perfect, but nevertheless, they walked with this baptized person.
+There weren’t many people who were like them, but that didn’t stop the Church from finding ways that they could be active in worship… They invited them to join the choir and even asked them to be a member of the session.
+Throughout their life, this Church walked with them up until the day they went to college.
+While the baptized person was still forming their beliefs, they could always look back at the community of faith that nurtured them and loved them… They could see how they wore their religion on their sleeves, how their faith pushed them to go out into the community to be God’s hands and feet, and how it was okay not always to have the answers to the tough questions that life often presented.

-We find that in the passage this morning is that faith is something all encompassing, it permeates and works itself into all areas of our lives.
+We find that in the passage this morning is that faith is something all-encompassing, it permeates and works itself into all areas of our lives.
 That is why the vows we make in the Sacrament of Baptism, and the promises we make to God to follow Jesus Christ, are so important!
 Because these things are not some abstract confession to a far off cosmic entity.
-These things are important because they remind us that our faith is reflective of a God who came down to earth, who took on human flesh, and walked around the earth to be with those who are hurting and to put his teachings into action.
+These things are important because they remind us that our faith is reflective of a God who came down to earth, who took on human flesh and walked around the earth to be with those who are hurting and putting his teachings into action.

-Jesus didn’t ask the disciples to go and make disciples of all nations in order to boast that their church had the most people sitting in the pews… Jesus didn’t ask the disciples to go and make disciples of all nations in order to make the church a place for people who were just like them… Jesus asked the disciples to go out and make disciples of all nations so that all people could see how this gospel message that Christ brought to us is life-changing.
-And if it isn’t life changing then the faith we’ve cultivated for ourselves is founded on self-pleasure rather than an eagerness to have the Holy Spirit be the flame that fuels our work in the world!
-I don’t get flustered about many things in life, but I get do get flustered when people say the church is irrelevant, mostly because the church isn’t irrelevant, but the passion to be Christ’s hands and feet in the world has been extinguished within the church.
+Jesus didn’t ask the disciples to go and make disciples of all nations boast that their Church had the most people sitting in the pews… Jesus didn’t ask the disciples to go and make disciples of all nations make the Church a place for people who were just like them… Jesus asked the disciples to go out and make disciples of all nations so that all people could see how this gospel message that Christ brought to us is life-changing.
+And if it isn’t life-changing, then the faith we’ve cultivated for ourselves is founded on self-pleasure rather than an eagerness to have the Holy Spirit be the flame that fuels our work in the world!
+I don’t get flustered about many things in life, but I get do get flustered when people say the Church is irrelevant, mostly because the Church isn’t irrelevant, but the passion to be Christ’s hands and feet in the world has been extinguished within the Church.
 Will we let the Spirit ignite that passion within our hearts?